Hikes in Western Norway

 An extremely popular 6 km hike in the vicinity of Stavanger.
 The hike ends at a ~25 x 25 metre glacially-formed shelf looking out over Lysefjorden.
 Read more about getting to Preikestolen here.

-- Combo tickets available for the bus and ferry needed to get from Stavanger to Tau and from Tau to Pulpit rock (travel time is a little more than one hour each way).
+- Combination tickets are available for the bus and ferry needed to get from Stavanger to Tau and from Tau to Pulpit rock (travel time is a little more than one hour each way).

 - You can reach Stavanger by bus from Bergen Bus Station (between 5 and 5.5 hours) or by plane (~40 minutes flying time).